Gun laws in New York: Application

 Application for a handgun license is made through an individual's county or major city of primary residence, usually the police or sheriff's department, or a separate licensing authority.
 In NYC, the licensing authority is the police commissioner.
 In Nassau and Suffolk counties on Long Island, the licensing officer is the county police commissioner or county sheriff, depending on where one resides.
 The licensing authority is a county court judge, or more rarely, a supreme court judge.
 State and FBI criminal records, along with state mental health records, are checked as part of the licensing process.
 In addition, applicants are required to supply four personal references from individuals unrelated to them by blood or marriage.
 These individuals may be required to fill out forms, varying in length by county, attesting to the applicant's "good character".
-Pistol license approvals can take from less than four months to more than six months, even though the law allows the licensing authorities no more than six months to process a license.
+The law allows licensing authorities up to six months to process a license.

 Types of licenses and restrictions

 Three types of pistol permits can be issued: possess on premises, a restricted permit limited to target and hunting only, and unrestricted concealed carry.
 Concealed carry permits may be restricted, but restrictions do not have the force of law.
 Permits issued outside of NYC are not valid in NYC unless a special license is issued granting validity.
+On February 5, 2024, a lawsuit challenging New York's laws that ban non-residents from bringing and publicly carrying firearms in the state was filed.